billbill100/Trigger-Timer/README.md

 The timer can be triggered by an external sensor, sound or light, or a push-button.
 After a user set delay, the flash wil fire.
 As a flash has a very short duration, any motion will be frozen.
 The delay can be adjusted to exactly the right moment to capture the photo.

-Solenoid valves can be fired. this will allow the amazing water drop & collision photos.
+Solenoid valves can be fired. this will allow amazing water drop & collision photos.
-Setting multiple drop sizes and time between drops, one can catch collisionas as the first drop splashes up as the next falling drop collides with it.
+Setting multiple drop sizes and time between drops, one can catch collisions as the first drop splashes up as the next falling drop collides with it.

-Building will follow the same formatas the other projects (so take a look at my github) using an ESP32 development board and pre-made modules.
+Building will follow the same format as the other projects (so take a look at my github) using an ESP32 development board and pre-made modules.
 This elimates the need to make pcbs or use breadboard.